dub-flow/JNI-Shared-Object-Injection-PoC/README.md

 On Linux, `JNI` finds native shared object libraries in the directories specified in `LD_LIBRARY_PATH` and `java.library.path`, but there might also be other sources of potential directories, such as `sun.java.library.path`.
 Consequently, it's complex to know from where exactly a library may be loaded from.

 If `any` of the paths has too loose permissions, a malicious low-privileged user might be able to `escalate privileges`.
 To achieve this, he would put a malicious `libsomestuff.so` higher up the path and wait for e.g. `root` to execute the `Java` application.
-Once `root` runs the `Java` app, it would lead to the malicious version of `libsomestuff.so` being executed instead of the intended one - in the name of the user running our `Java` app.
-Consequently, our malicious user run arbitrary commands as the other user running the `Java` app.
+Once `root` runs the `Java` app, it would lead to the malicious version of `libsomestuff.so` being executed instead of the intended one - in the name of `root`.
+Consequently, our malicious user would be able to execute arbitrary commands as `root`.

 To limit the risk, I would recommend using `System.load("/absolute/path/to/lib/somestuff.so")`.